 Take the train from Lauterbrunnen via Wengen to Kleine Scheidegg.
 This is when you will get on the Jungfraubahn cogwheel train to the “Top Of Europe” Jungfraujoch, at 3,464 meters above sea level.

-You will see the Aletsch Glacier, and the peaks of Eiger, Monch, and Jungfrau.
+You will see the beginnings of the Aletsch Glacier, and the Eiger, Monch, and Jungfrau 4000m peaks.
 Once at the top, head to the Sphinx Observatory for the best views, have fun in the Snow Park, walk through the Ice Cave, and generally enjoy the amazing alpine scenery surrounding you!

 Grindelwald Vs Lauterbrunnen: Final Thoughts